townerr/Reddit-Clone/README.md

-# Reddit-Clone
-C# Reddit Clone/Tool
+# C# Reddit Clone/Tool

-Project was an assignment from a  .Net course.
+- Project was an assignment from a  .Net course.
-Project was completed with a group member from the class.
+- Project was completed with a group member from the class.